icalvin102/modifierCacheAddon/README.md

 ## Usage

-The addon adds `Mesh Source` and `Modifier Cache` to the `Modifiers`-Panel.
+The addon adds `Mesh Override` and `Modifier Cache` to the `Modifiers`-Panel.

-### Mesh Source
+### Mesh Override

-`Mesh Source`: If enabled the option will override the current the mesh with the `Source Object`
+`Mesh Override`: If enabled the option will override the current the mesh with the `Override Object`

-`Source Object`: Object of type Mesh, Curve, Text, Surface or Metaball
+`Override Object`: Object of type Mesh, Curve, Text, Surface or Metaball

-`Use Modifiers`: Wether or not to apply the Modifier-stack of the `Source Object`.
+`Use Modifiers`: Wether or not to apply the Modifier-stack of the `Override Object`.

-    can lead to interesting feedback behaviour if the `Source Object` is the Object itself.
+    can lead to interesting feedback behaviour if the `Override Object` is the Object itself.

     (has to be enabled when using Metaballs)